lpantano/seqbuster/README.md

 seqbuster
 =========

+**Please, be aware that the user firendly interface is depecrated.
+SeqBsuter only keeps updated `miraligner` as an independet file.
+Read how to annotate your reads here:** http://seqcluster.readthedocs.org/mirna_annotation.html

 [See our documentation page](https://github.com/lpantano/seqbuster/wiki/Home)

 small RNA analysis of deep sequencing data.
 SeqBuster offers four tools to analyze all your small RNA data coming from Illumina sequencing.